Resources - Miscellaneous

 - Doctors Opposing Circumcision (D.O.C.) - Physicians for Genital Integrity

-- Doctors Opposing Circumcision is an organization of physicians, and others who are opposed to non-therapeutic neonatal circumcision.
+- Doctors Opposing Circumcision is an organization of physicians and other concerned peoples who are opposed to non-therapeutic neonatal circumcision.
 These doctors recognize that no one has the right to forcibly remove sexual body parts from another individual.
 They also believe that doctors should have no role in this painful, unnecessary procedure inflicted on the newborn, and it is their mission to advocate for genital integrity for the health and well-being of all children.

 - Ethnologue: Languages of the World